 During June 2010, Mai led and mobilized attorneys to the Gulf States to conduct legal aid clinics in response to the urgent legal needs of the Vietnamese American community affected by the BP Oil Disaster.
 The legal clinics provided access and education concerning BP claims policy affecting thousands of Vietnamese fishermen.
 The clinics were a collaborative effort led by the Vietnamese American Bar Association of Northern California in conjunction with other legal aid organizations and bar associations.
 Over 3 days, the corps of volunteers conducted 4 legal education clinics in three Gulf states—Louisiana, Mississippi and Alabama—and served over 100 Vietnamese community leaders and members.
 These clinics are the first bilingual, pro-bono legal education clinics since the Oil Spill disaster occurred.
 Mai was a contributing writer to the White Paper that was submitted to the White House Initiative on Asian Americans and Pacific Islanders by invitation.
 Mai received Congressional recognition for her leadership role in organizing the BP clinics.
 Mai continued to bring relief efforts to the Gulf States and helped organized a second clinic during October 2010.
 Mai was a panelist at the 2010 NAPABA conference and spoke about her collaborations with community organizations to serve the Asian American communities.

 Mai is the 2009 Rising Star Unity Award Recipient recognized by the Minority Bar Coalition.
 Mai was honored along with CA Supreme Court Justice Carlos Moreno and civil litigator James Brosnahan.
 During 2009, Mai participated at a press conference rallying support for Reform Immigration For America (RIFA), a coalition of non-profit service providers, immigrant advocates, labor, faith, and immigrant organizations working to support Comprehensive Immigration Reform (CIR).
 Mai is a founding member and past President of the Vietnamese American Professional Women Association of Silicon Valley (VAPAW).
-Mai also serves on the board of directors of VNHELP, a nonprofit organization that provides assistance to children and women in Vietnam.
+In 2012, Mai was honored as the Vietnamese American Bar Association of Northern California's Trailblazer recipient for her commitment and leadership devoted to the bar.